cardano-foundation/CIPs/CIP-1856/README.md

 ```

+This metadata standard extension is backward compatible and it doesn't affect applications using the current standard.
+Dapps implementing the proposed extended standard can also default on the legacy values if the localized strings are not available on an asset.

 > **Note**
-> This metadata standard extension is backward compatible and it doesn't affect applications using the current standard.
-Dapps implementing the proposed extended standard can also default on the legacy values if the localized strings are not available on an asset.
+> The metadata's size is a limitation that should be considered as it will eventually push the boundaries of Cardano's transaction limits and scalability.
+The translations under the "strings" keys can be stored off-chain on an IPFS server.
+Then, the localized texts will be accessible through an URL, similar to the "image" keys.

 ### Code example to access localized properties (TypeScript)